Ruth Ann Steinhagen: Prelude to the incident

 A 19-year-old typist at the time of the incident, Steinhagen had developed an obsession with Eddie Waitkus after seeing him play as first baseman with the Chicago Cubs.
 Accounts vary as to when that was: a report in The Miami News the day after the shooting stated she first saw him play on July 7, 1946; a 1949 Time magazine article said she had seen him play "near the end of the 1946 season"; and John Theodore's 2002 biography of Waitkus indicates she later told her doctor she first saw him play on April 27, 1947.

 While she never actually met him during that time, at home she created a "shrine" to Waitkus with hundreds of photographs and newspaper clippings, often spreading them out and looking at them for hours, according to her mother.
 She would also set an empty place across from her at dinner for Waitkus.
-Since the ballplayer was from the Boston area, she developed a craving for baked beans, and, because Waitkus was of Lithuanian descent, she even studied Lithuanian for a time.
+Since the ballplayer was from the Boston area, she developed a craving for baked beans and, because Waitkus was of Lithuanian descent, she even studied Lithuanian for a time.

 She told her doctors, after the incident, "I used to go to all the ball games to watch him.
 We used to wait for them to come out of the clubhouse after the game, and all the time I was watching I was building in my mind that idea of killing him."
-In 1948, Steinhagen's family sent her to a psychiatrist, but her obsession didn't diminish, even after Waitkus was traded to the Philadelphia Phillies.
+In 1948, Steinhagen's family sent her to a psychiatrist, but her obsession did not diminish, even after Waitkus was traded to the Philadelphia Phillies.
 After the shooting, police found extensive clippings in her suitcase and even pictures papering the ceiling of her bedroom.